Abdulrahmann-Omar/Educational-Robot/README.md

 # Educational-Robot
+## this phase is the software of Educational robot
 by python
-##this phase is software of Educational robot